paramraghavan/sparksql-awsglue/handbook/06-joins-strategies.md

 ```
 Start: You need to join two tables

-1. Is one table < 1GB?
+1. Is one table < autoBroadcastJoinThreshold?
+   (Default 10MB, recommend increasing to 800MB-3GB)

-   YES → Use BROADCAST HASH JOIN
+   YES → BROADCAST HASH JOIN ✓ BEST CHOICE
+         ├─ No shuffle (only broadcast)
-         ├─ Fastest
+         ├─ Fastest (hash lookup is O(1))
-         ├─ Lowest memory
+         ├─ Lowest network cost
-         └─ Best option!
+         └─ Example: Dimension table < 1GB

    NO → Continue to 2

-2. Are both tables already sorted by join key?
+2. Are both tables ALREADY partitioned and sorted by join key?
+   (Check metadata or previous sort operations)

-   YES → Use SORT-MERGE JOIN (skip the sort!)
+   YES → CO-LOCATED SORT-MERGE JOIN ✓ EXCELLENT
-         ├─ Very fast
-         ├─ Safe for huge tables
-         └─ Ideal for repeated joins
+         ├─ No shuffle (skip redistribute)
+         ├─ Just sort + merge
+         ├─ 5-10x faster than regular sort-merge
+         └─ Example: Fact tables pre-partitioned by date

    NO → Continue to 3

-3. Is one table only slightly larger than broadcast threshold?
+3. Is one table < 20GB and the other < 200GB?
-   YES → Still use BROADCAST if possible
-         └─ Increase autoBroadcastJoinThreshold
+   (Within reasonable limits for sort-merge)

-   NO → Use SORT-MERGE JOIN (Spark default)
+   YES → SORT-MERGE JOIN ✓ GOOD CHOICE
+         ├─ Default Spark choice
-        ├─ Safe, predictable
+         ├─ Safe, scales well
+         ├─ Works up to 1TB+ per table
+         └─ Configure: spark.sql.join.preferSortMergeJoin=true

+   NO → Continue to 4

+4. Are you running on a high-memory cluster?
+   (>= 16GB per executor)

+   YES → Still use SORT-MERGE JOIN
-        ├─ Works for any size
+         ├─ Increase shuffle.partitions for safety
-        └─ Recommended for large tables
+         └─ Example: 500 partitions for 500GB data

+   NO → SORT-MERGE JOIN with tight monitoring
+        ├─ Reduce table sizes with pre-filtering
+        ├─ Increase executor memory if possible
+        └─ Last resort: Split join into smaller chunks
 ```

 ### Configuration Summary